ZedThree/HPCAcademyFortran/Fortran.md

   is sufficient
     - You may like to keep it in every function, see later

+## Whitespace, lines and capitalisation

+Some points on Fortran grammar

+### FIXME
+examples

+### Whitespace
+- Mostly doesn't matter

+### Lines
+- Statements must be on a single line unless you use a `&`, _line continuation_
+- Optional to put `&` at start of next line
+- Maximum of 256 lines (i.e. 255 `&`)

+### Capitalisation
+- Fortran is completely case-insensitive
+- Originally didn't have lower-case characters at all!
+- Prefer lower-case keywords
+- Careful with names!
+- You may prefer `snake_case`

 ## Initialisation

 - Can initialise in the declaration, but WARNING!